bnjmacdonald/text2vec/README.md

 This project implements various methods for converting a chunk of text into a dense vector (e.g. LDA, LSI, seq2seq, doc2vec, ...) and provides convenient utilities for pre-processing text so that it can be fed to any of these models.

 NOTE: this repository is under active development.
+The current version only implements two simple bag of words models (LDA and LSI) and provides utilities for managing/building corpora and dictionaries.
+Next step is to refactor deep learning code from my `behavioral styles` project and add it to this repo.

 ## Usage